Top Hunter: Roddy & Cathy - Neo Geo, Neo Geo CD, PlayStation 2, PSP, Wii, Wii Virtual Console (1994)

 The A button is the regular attack button.
 Holding it makes the player's arm extend, while can be used to grab items and enemies.
 Some of these items and enemies can be thrown by hitting the attack button again.
 The player can also use this arm to pull levers.
 The arm can also be stretched upward, allowing the player to pull themselves up ledges, pull items down to them, or pull handles to cause events such as rocks falling on enemies.
 The B button makes the player jump, and the C button makes the player switch between background and foreground.
 This switching mechanic is integral in getting through some parts of the game.
 There are also secret special moves that can be activated with certain commands, most of which are references to fighting games.
 Mashing the attack button will make Roddy and Cathy go into a combo, with Roddy eventually letting out a flurry of punches, while Cathy does a Hyakuretsukyaku/Lightning Kick move.
 Doing a quarter-circle forward motion and hitting the attack button very precisely will make the player do a Ko'ouken (or a hadouken with one hand) attack, while doing a shoryuken motion will make the player do a shoryuken/koho attack.
 The player can also do Terry Bogard's power wave as well.

-Throughout the game, there are several collectables to be found.
 Players can equip rifles by hitting down while over them, and then shoot them by hitting the attack button until they run out of ammo, at which point they are thrown like a projectile.
 One of the coolest features is the availability of pilotable mecha.
 By defeating an enemy in one or finding one lying around, players can jump into a mecha that gives them more power.
 The mecha can also pick up guns as well.
 However, the mecha also has health, and the player will be forced out of it when it starts flashing.
 This can be seen as an influence to the Metal Slug series, which is built around these pilotable mechas.
-There are also bonus games in Top Hunter, which can be found through secret areas in the level.
+Bonus games can also be found through secret areas in the level.

 Each planet consists of two levels.
 The first level ends with the players facing off against a dictator figure who has an uppercut and occasionally a vehicle or mecha.
 It is unknown if the dictators of each planet are the same guy, identical troops, or clones.
 The second level ends with the players facing off against their bounty, who also have a pilotable vehicle by their side.
 Fans of Treasure games such as Gunstar Heroes would enjoy these boss battles, as they are filled with multi-sprite enemies and nonstop fun action.
 The final area has the player going up against all the previous bosses before fighting Captain Klapton, the final boss of the game.